txtor/seek/README.md

 GNU GENERAL PUBLIC LICENSE, Version 3

 ## Usage
-    seek <query string>
+    seek <query string1> <query string1> ...
-search all string files in the current directory which contain the query string.
-If content is an empty string, all lines are matched.
+search the current directory and recursively its subdirectories for string files which contain all the given query strings in a line.
+If no query words are given, all lines are output.

 ## About
 This project is a (my first) exercise in Rust.
 PR with language usage improvements (especially idiomatic Rust) are very welcome.